zixuan75/html_project-homepage/README.md

 See also: ![html-project](https://github.com/zixuan75/html_project)
 ## Bug fixes on a defaulting change
  - When you click a button then it is not saved.
- - Defaulting changes: Clicking the "Defaulting changes" button that is to submit to the collection.
+ - Defaulting changes: Clicking the "Defaulting changes" button that is to submit to the collection on Firefox.
 ## Github bug fixes
  - Wiki has not saved from others conversation.
 ### Images